0xhanvalen/hyperbore-splitter/README.md

 - Withdraw funds and distribute them among payees
 - DAO multisig address management

+## Variants

+There is another contract in this repo, `Splitter-Treasury`, that divorces payment and contract management.
+The managing DAO can indicate a treasury address for the purposes of receiving the remainder of value owned by the contract, otherwise, contracts are identical.

 ## Caveats

 - Currently, there are no tests on the splitter contract.